palaseus/egdol/README.md

 - Extensible: the structured schema is small and can be extended (schema versioning recommended for long-term stability).

-Next steps / Extending edgol
+Next steps / Extending egdol
 ---------------------------
-If you want to expand edgol beyond the core engine, here are high-ROI
+If you want to expand egdol beyond the core engine, here are high-ROI
 ideas:

 - Add custom builtins for domain-specific reasoning (see `Interpreter` API).